New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data

 The initial processing of MONS data was performed by Tokar \textit{et al.} \cite{Tokar2002} and was used for early discovery results.
 Subsequently, Prettyman \textit{et al.} developed an independent approach \cite{Prettyman2004} that has been the reference for publications between 2004 to present.
 This code is currently used to deliver level‐1 derived neutron data (DND) to the Planetary Data System (PDS).
-These products are time series’ of corrected neutron counting rate data that can be used for scientific investigations.
-The level‐1 data set includes averaged neutron data (AND), which consists of neutron maps built from the neutron time series data.
+These products are time series of corrected neutron counting rate data that can be used for scientific investigations.
+The level‐1 dataset includes averaged neutron data (AND), which consists of neutron maps built from the neutron time series data.
 The most recent processing and analysis of MONS data was performed by Maurice \textit{et al.} \cite{Maurice2011} and covered data through July 2009.
-This lead to work studying the depth-distribution of water on Mars \cite{Feldman2011,Pathare2018}.
+This led to work studying the depth-distribution of water on Mars \cite{Feldman2011,Pathare2018}.

-On the way to any science interpretation of inter-annual variability in the MONS data set, this paper intends to document and provide the necessary elements for understanding the new data processing method and resulting data set.
+On the way to any science interpretation of inter-annual variability in the MONS dataset, this paper intends to document and provide the necessary elements for understanding the new data processing method and resulting dataset.
 We then build on this stage by presenting averaged counting rate maps and a preliminary comparison of the inter-annual variability in the Mars polar regions over 8 Mars Years by means of the neutron counting rates.
 These can be compared to previous results presented in \cite{Prettyman2004,Prettyman2009,Maurice2011}.